dustinlacewell/steamworks-js/README.md

 This package is licensed under  [MIT](./LICENSE-MIT).

 ## Help, I can't run my game!
-If you are seeing errors like `STATUS_DLL_NOT_FOUND`, `Image not found` etc. your platform is not likely supported by Steamworks-ts.
+If you are seeing errors like `STATUS_DLL_NOT_FOUND`, `Image not found` etc. your platform is not likely supported by steamworks-js.

 <p align="center">
 <table align="center" style="border: none;" cellspacing="0" cellpadding="0" border=0">